- What is Hormone Therapy?

 Primary hormone therapy (localized prostate):

-The choice of hormone therapy as first-line therapy for prostate cancer is controversial.
-There is no improvement in overall survival.
+The choice of hormone therapy as first-line therapy for prostate cancer can be a topic of discussion.
+The decision should be made in consultation with your healthcare team, considering your specific case.
 Consequently, the American Urological Association recommends against the use of hormone therapy for localized prostate cancer.

 Akaza and colleagues found 43% – 62% 2-year progression-free survival rates depending on tumor stage.
 Another study investigated the long-term disease-free survival rates post androgen deprivation.